We received the message to attend a crime scene at the British Museum some time after seven in the evening.

 While I dallied at the Rosetta Stone, my friend and his escort continued down a long hall to an area reserved for items collected from ancient Briton.
 His sharp call reminded me of my purpose and I grudgingly followed.

 Here I found Inspector Lestrade and two constables standing near three bodies.
-A third constable was off to the side conversing with a visibly distraught night watchman.
+A third constable was off to the side, conversing with a visibly distraught night watchman.
 Lestrade acknowledged my entrance with a quick flick of his dark eyes.
 I touched the rim of my hat before concentrating on the bodies.

 “Ever see anything like it, Holmes?”
 Lestrade asked.
 “A deranged madman with an axe, I say.”

-My friend merely grunted; intent on examining the crime scene.
+My friend merely grunted; he was intent on examining the crime scene.
 He paused, his brow wrinkling, then strode to a spot a dozen feet from the victims.
 Bending, he drew his finger across the floor, and then inspected his fingertip, placing it against his nose before gingerly tasting the tip with his tongue.
 Rubbing index finger and thumb together, he said, “Inspector, did the night watchman say anything about a missing artefact?”

 Lestrade turned.
 “You, Berkshire, bring that watchman here.”